Muhamed Tijani: Loan to Sigma Olomouc

 On 31 July 2025, Tijani joined Sigma Olomouc on a one-year loan deal.

+Loan to Nyíregyháza

+On 20 January 2026, Tijani joined Nemzeti Bajnokság I club Nyíregyháza on a half-year loan deal.

+Újpest

+On 19 June 2026, Tijani signed a contract with Nemzeti Bajnokság I club Újpest.

 International career

 Tijani was part of the Nigeria under-20 squad that competed in the 2019 FIFA U-20 World Cup.
 He played his first international match on 24 May 2019 against the Qatar under-20 side.
 He scored his first international goal on 30 May by way of a penalty kick against the Ukraine under-20s.